biigle/module/README.md

 - `npm run watch`: Continuously builds and publishes the assets whenever an asset file is changed.
 - `npm run lint`: Run static analysis to check for errors.

-## How to install this module
+## Installation

 Note that you have to replace `biigle/module` with the actual name of your module/repository.

-1. Run `composer require biigle/module --prefer-source`.
-This requires your module to be published on [Packagist](https://packagist.org/).
-If you don't want to publish your package, read more on [alternative options](https://getcomposer.org/doc/05-repositories.md#vcs).
+1. Run `composer require biigle/module`. *This requires your module to be published on [Packagist](https://packagist.org/).
+If you don't want to publish your package, read more on [alternative options](https://getcomposer.org/doc/05-repositories.md#vcs).*
-2. Add `Biigle\Modules\Module\ModuleServiceProvider::class` to the `providers` array in `config/app.php`.
-Replace `Module` in the class namespace with the name of your module.
+2. Add `Biigle\Modules\Module\ModuleServiceProvider::class` to the `providers` array in `config/app.php`. *Replace `Module` in the class namespace with the name of your module.*
 3. Run `php artisan vendor:publish --tag=public` to refresh the public assets of the modules.
 Do this for every update of this module.

+## Developing

+Take a look at the [development guide](https://github.com/biigle/core/blob/master/DEVELOPING.md) of the core repository to get started with the development setup.

+Want to develop a new module?
+Head over to the [biigle/module](https://github.com/biigle/module) template repository.

+## Contributions and bug reports

+Contributions to BIIGLE are always welcome.
+Check out the [contribution guide](https://github.com/biigle/core/blob/master/CONTRIBUTING.md) to get started.